 Get Started with Factorial

-Factorial’s all-in-one software converts clunky, manual processes into streamlined, effective ones, allowing your HR team to focus more on people and less on processes.
+Factorial’s all-in-one software transforms clunky, manual processes into streamlined and efficient ones.
+This allows your HR team to focus more on their team and less on administrative tasks.

 By replacing excel spreadsheets and endless paperwork with a digital solution, you will remove the common roadblocks that HR come up against.
 Your HR team will be equipped with the tools they need to enact and enable rather than hinder and block.

 Our HR software collates all of the processes related to time management, talent management, legal and finance in one place.
-This frees up valuable time that HR teams usually spend on administrative tasks, allowing them to focus on strategic decisions and improving company management.
+This frees up valuable time that HR teams which allows them to focus on making strategic decisions and improving company efficiency.

 ✅ Try Factorial free for 14 days and discover HR software that will transform your business.